-- Remain calm; provide assistance to others if necessary - Report the outage, call Property Services or, if after hours, contact your Campus Security (Unisafe) - If evacuation is necessary, follow the instructions included in this guide - Ensure someone remains with any disabled persons who become stranded because of the outage.
-If emergency assistance is required, call Campus Security (Unisafe) - Passengers stranded in lifts will be able to communicate with Campus Security (Unisafe) or the lift company direct from the lift car during an outage - In labs, specific protocol and procedures will operate during a utilities outage.
-Ensure you are aware of these requirements - Keep all refrigerators and freezers closed during an outage - Treat all electrical equipment as live, as power may be restored at any time without notice - Outage times are difficult to predict depending on the cause this may take some time to identify - Property Services, Helpdesk or Campus Security (Unisafe) after hours will be given as much information as possible, as soon as possible following an outage.
+- Remain calm; provide assistance to others if necessary - Report the outage, call Property Services or your building manager - If evacuation is necessary, follow the instructions included in this guide - Ensure someone remains with any disabled persons who become stranded because of the outage.
+If emergency assistance is required, call Emergency Services (111) - Passengers stranded in lifts will be able to communicate with the lift company direct from the lift car during an outage - In labs, specific protocol and procedures will operate during a utilities outage.
+Ensure you are aware of these requirements - Keep all refrigerators and freezers closed during an outage - Treat all electrical equipment as live, as power may be restored at any time without notice - Outage times are difficult to predict depending on the cause.
+This may take some time to identify.
+Property Services or your building manager should be given as much information as possible, as soon as possible following an outage.